MicrosoftDocs/powerquery-docs/powerquery-docs/testframework/6-connector/readme.md

 ms.custom:
 ---

-# Power Query SDK Testing Framework part 6 - Testing your extension connector
+# Power Query SDK Test Framework part 6 - Testing your extension connector

 This multi-part reference covers the setup and running of a standard suite of tests for Power Query connector developers.
 The reference is meant to be done sequentially—to ensure that your environment is set up for testing your custom connector.